-

 (16) where

-(17) For imbalanced systems, it is rather difficult to perform variational calculations.
-Recently, we have performed microscopic calculations for isospin asymmetric systems [44].
-It is found that Pauli blocking potential is reduced for imbalanced systems.
-In the present work we improve the Pauli blocking potential by including a new term related to the isospin asymmetry of the target, i.e.,
+(17) For imbalanced systems, it is difficult to perform variational calculations.
+Recently, we performed microscopic calculations for isospin asymmetric systems [43].
+The Pauli blocking potential is reduced for imbalanced systems.
+In this study, we improve the Pauli blocking potential by including a new term related to the isospin asymmetry of the target, i.e.,

 (18) where

-Let us now discuss the explicit form of the coupling Hamiltonian for heavy-ion fusion reactions.
-It has been demonstrated that the low-lying collective excitations of the colliding nuclei during fusion have a significant impact on the fusion cross section by modifying the potential between the colliding nuclei, especially at sub-barrier colliding energies [2, 45−47].
-The surface vibration of the colliding nuclei, as a type of collective excitations, is considered in our calculation.
-The Hamiltonian for the coupling of the relative motion to the surface vibration of the nucleus is introduced by considering the change of the nucleus radius in the potential.
-Taking the target as an example, the change of its radius considering the deformation during fusion can be expressed by a dynamical operator
+Now, we discuss the explicit form of the coupling Hamiltonian for heavy-ion fusion reactions.
+It has been demonstrated that the low-lying collective excitations of colliding nuclei during fusion have a significant impact on the fusion cross section by modifying the potential between the colliding nuclei, especially at sub-barrier colliding energies [2, 44−46].
+The surface vibration of the colliding nuclei, as a type of collective excitation, is considered in our calculation.
+The Hamiltonian for the coupling of the relative motion to the surface vibration of the nucleus is introduced by considering the change in the nucleus radius in the potential.
+Taking the target as an example, the change in its radius, considering the deformation during fusion, can be expressed by a dynamical operator

 $ \hat O $ ,$ \begin{aligned} R_{T} \rightarrow R_{T}+\hat{O}. \end{aligned} $